 So said, such was not the case with Chapter One.
 Although there wasn't an actual straight line replication of events as those found in "Ghost Pilot" there was a straight line path of those events that led directly to me.

-For those who may be so interested, a page that has additional information and background regarding Scott, also has links to a complete online PDF version of his book God Is My Co-Pilot as well as the original 1945 movie of the same name, full length black-and-white, available for free and online with no sign up.
-See: Col. Robert L. Scott, Jr..
+For those who may be interested, a page that is loaded with information and background about Scott, plus links to a complete online PDF version of his book God Is My Co-Pilot as well as the original 1945 movie of the same name, full length black-and-white, available for free and online with no sign up, see:

 (please click image)